xames3/xa/docs/source/miscellany/youtube-videos.rst

     must-see video I should add to my list?
 :submitbtn: Send a recommendation

-.. _miscellany-youtube-videos:
+.. _miscellany-best-of-youtube:

 ===============================================================================
-:fas:`tv far` Best of YouTube
+:fas:`play-pause far` Best of YouTube
 ===============================================================================

 .. author::